 - (1) Future construction noise modeling was performed for the main phases of construction and from activities at the proposed wind turbines, proposed temporary concrete batch plant/laydown area and proposed horizontal directional drilling (HDD) locations using the ISO 9613-2:1996 3-D sound propagation standard as implemented in the Cadna/A software package.
 Reference sound source information was obtained from either Epsilon's consulting files or the Federal Highway Administration's (FHWA) Roadway Construction Noise Model (RCNM). - (2) The majority of the construction activity will occur across the Project area around each of the proposed wind turbine locations and at the temporary concrete batch plant.
 By its very nature, construction activity moves around the Project Site.
 Full construction activity will generally occur at one location at a time, although there will be some overlap at adjacent construction locations for maximum efficiency.
 For modeling conservatism, it was assumed that full activity was occurring at the closest locations to their surrounding receptors.
 There are generally three phases of construction for a wind energy project excavation, foundation work, and turbine erection.
-Table 7-5 presents the equipment sound levels for the louder pieces of construction equipment expected to be used at this site along with their phase of construction.
+Table 7-12 presents the equipment sound levels for the louder pieces of construction equipment expected to be used at this site along with their phase of construction.

-&lt;sup>2 For the purposes of this report, "non-participating residences" is defined to include both non-participating and potentially participating landowners that have residences within the study area (for more information on potentially participating receptors, see Appendix 4-B).
-Although the Applicant is actively pursuing Good Neighbor Agreements with potentially participating landowners, the broader definition outlined above is being applied in this report to support the conservative approach to abatement outlined in Exhibit 7(o).
+For the purposes of this report, it is assumed that all residences and parcels located outside the Facility Site are "non-participating."
+The Applicant is actively pursuing and/or has secured Good Neighbor Agreements with landowners located outside the Facility Site that may be impacted by sound (see Appendix 4-B).
+However as the real estate process for any utility-scale wind energy ge4nerating facility is dynamic and protracted, the assumption above is being applied in this report to support the conservative approach to abatement outlined in Exhibit 7(o).